 The Hindu festival of Matsya Jayanti celebrates the birth anniversary of Lord Matsya, who is believed to be the first avatar of Lord Vishnu in the form of Fish, during the Satya Yuga.
 According to the Hindu mythology, the ‘Matsya Avatar’ is a one-horned fish that appeared during the ‘Mahapralay’.
 In the Hindu calendar, Matsya Jayanti is observed on the ‘Tritiya’ (3rd day) during the ‘Shukla Paksha’ (the bright fortnight of moon) in the month of ‘Chaitra’.
 This celebrations falls between the auspicious ‘Chaitra Navratri’ (the 9-day period designated for Goddess Durga) and coincides with the grand ‘Gangaur festivities.
 Matsya Jayanti is an important day for Hindu devotees.
 On this day, special arrangements and pujas are performed in Lord Vishnu temples all over the country.
 The ‘Nagalapuram Veda Narayana Swamy Temple’, close to Tirupati, in the state of Andhra Pradesh is the only temple in India that is dedicated to Matsya Avatar of Lord Vishnu.
 The celebrations here are very grand and special programmes are organised for the day.

-Matsya Jayanti 2021 is on April 15 Thursday
+Matsya Jayanti 2021 was on April 15 Thursday